What Is Lead Poisoning?

-- water that flows through old lead pipes or faucets
+- water that flows through old lead pipes or lead solder

-- food stored in bowls glazed or painted with lead, or imported from countries that use lead to seal canned food
+- food stored in bowls glazed or painted with lead

-- some home remedies, such as greta and azarcon (used to treat an upset stomach)
+- some traditional medicines, such as greta and azarcon (used to treat an upset stomach)

 What Are the Signs & Symptoms of Lead Poisoning?